 Reputation

 No one on the planet holds the Children of Kharan in high regard.
 The syndicates consider them useful waste.
 The Teytan considers them a symptom of the fragmentation it exists to reverse.
 Independent warlords tolerate them when convenient and kill them when not.
 Energy Wars contractors treat them as target practice.
 The imperial public, to the extent it is aware of them at all, associates the name with generic inland piracy and does not distinguish them from any other criminal group.
-The Children of Kharan have no ideology, no cause, no founding principle beyond survival through theft and the willingness to do what others will not for rates others would not accept.
+The assault on Karesh confirmed what everyone already believed: the Children of Kharan are capable of assembling large numbers of people willing to die, and incapable of anything beyond that.
+They have no ideology, no cause, no founding principle beyond survival through theft and the willingness to do what others will not for rates others would not accept.
 They are the bottom of every hierarchy they touch, and they continue to exist because the inland always needs someone willing to occupy that position.